temple-geography/census-gis/Commuting Flow Map.pandoc.md

 Save it with the name `Names.txt`.

+>TIP: Make sure your file contains no blank lines at the end.

 ### Creating the Flows File

 Switch back to Excel.
 Delete *all* Titles, headers, columns names, row names, and footnotes.
 The only thing left should be a 11x11 matrix of numbers.
-Save the file.
-Make sure to save it in a tab-delimited format.
+Fill in any blanks with 0.
+Now use Save As to save the file with a new name and format.
+Choose the "Text (Tab delimited)" format.
 Name the file `Matrix.txt`.

+>TIP: Make sure your file contains no blank lines at the end.

+Excel will give you an extremely annoying dialog asking whether you are sure that you want to save the file in this format.
+Click Yes.
+Then close the file.
+Even though you have not made any additional changes since saving the file, when you close it, Excel will prompt you to save changes.
+Excel does this *even though you have already saved it* since you did not save it to Excel's native format.
+This is a little counterintuitive, but click Don't Save and exit Excel.

 # Creating Flow Lines